varshahindupur09/Meeting-Intelligence-Prompt-Engineering-and-Gen-AI-for-Summarization/README.md

 4. LangChain - For chaining components together
 5. MongoDB - Database for storing transcriptions
 6. dotenv - For managing environment variables
-7. Airflow - for batch and streaming data processing

 # Contributing
 Contributions are welcome!
 Please submit a pull request or create an issue to discuss any changes.